Lepton-induced reactions on nuclei in a wide kinematical regime: Results

 The NOvA collaboration has described their tune of GENIE v 2.12.2 to the data \cite{NOvA:2020rbg}.
 Since details of the GENIE basis description are not available it is difficult to compare in detail with their results.
 While the NOvA tune also needs a lowering of the RES contribution at low $Q^2$ the overall $Q^2$ dependence is different from the one found here: we need a lowering of the $\Delta$ formfactor at $Q^2 < 0.05$ GeV$^2$ and an increase at higher $Q^2$.
 We, therefore modify the axial $\Delta$ formfactor $C_5^A$ by setting: $a = 0$, $M_A^\Delta = 1.05$ and $C_5^A = 0.85 \cdot 1.17$.
 This parametrization is close to that used by Hernandez et al. \cite{Hernandez:2007qq}.

-For the missing overall strength we account by increasing the 2p2h and the pion background (BG) contributions by using $\mathcal{T} = 1$.
+For the missing overall strength we account by increasing the 2p2h and the pion background (BG) contributions by using $\mathcal{T} = 1$ in Eq.\ (\ref{W1nu}).
 All these readjustments were done 'by eye'.
-Remembering that the background contribution in the Bosted-Christy parametrization also contains contributions of broad resonances, in particular for $W > 2$ GeV the adjustment is within the uncertainties for this region found in Ref.\ \cite{Lalakulich:2006sw}.
+Remembering that the background contribution in the Bosted-Christy parametrization also contains contributions of broad resonances, in particular for $W > 2$ GeV, the adjustment is within the uncertainties for this region found in Ref.\ \cite{Lalakulich:2006sw}.

-Fig.\ \ref{fig:nova0} shows the comparison of the results obtained with these modifications for the four angular bins that were shown in \cite{Cremonesi:2020}; there also the comparison with GiBUU results obtained with the vesion 2019 are shown.
+Fig.\ \ref{fig:nova0} shows the comparison of the results obtained with these modifications for the four angular bins that were shown in \cite{Cremonesi:2020}; there also the comparison with GiBUU results obtained with the version 2019 were shown.
 The agreement with the data has now significantly been improved.

 Noticeable here is that at the very forward direction the cross section is dominated by QE and $\Delta$ excitations, with all other contributions well separated in magnitude.
-On the other hand, at the most sideways bin (top picture in Fig.\ \ref{fig:nova0} the background contribution BG reaches the same magnitude as the $\Delta$ contribution reflecting the different $Q^2$-dependencies of these contributions.
+On the other hand, at the most sideways bin (top picture in Fig.\ \ref{fig:nova0}) the background contribution BG reaches the same magnitude as the $\Delta$ contribution reflecting the different $Q^2$-dependencies of these contributions.

-In the following sections we now use this tune to the NOvA data ($\Delta$ formfactor hardened, $\mathcal{T} = 1$) without any further change to compare the calculated inclusive cross sections with data from the experiments MicroBooNE, T2K and MINERvA, the latter both in the low energy (LE) as well as ins it middle energy (ME) run.
+In the following sections we now use this tune to the NOvA data ($\Delta$ formfactor hardened, $\mathcal{T} = 1$) without any further change to compare the calculated inclusive cross sections with data from the experiments MicroBooNE and MINERvA, the latter both in the low energy (LE) as well as in its medium energy (ME) run.